Emotional Intelligence — The Secret to Sharpening Your Social Skills

 If a team aspires to optimize its value contribution, then working together towards a common vision enables that possibility.
 According to Forbes, in order to cultivate that vision, the most successful teams come from a foundation of trust.

 However, trust is so much more than team-building exercises.
 It stems from the ability to selflessly share with others and to connect on an emotional level.
-Explaining this in EI terms, having empathy towards your teammates creates this emotional connection, which fosters genuine trust.
+Explaining this in EQ terms, having empathy towards your teammates creates this emotional connection, which fosters genuine trust.

 Yet, to properly unite a team under a common vision requires an additional element of self-awareness.
 By understanding your communication style and how others perceive you, you can cater your messaging to fit the values and needs of the team, which you’ve learned through practicing empathy and building trust.